How to make an HTML form, in simple steps

 HTML Submit button

-Finally, every form should probably allow the user to option of submitting the form.
+Finally, every form should allow the user the option of submitting the form data.
 Form submissions are usually handled by using an HTML button.
-Again the button field is an input type field (as text and password fields are), however these special fields are of type submit.
-To specify the text which appears on the button, we use the value parameter to state out value (in the example below we state 'Submit Form').
+The button field is an input type field (as text and password fields are), however, these special fields are of type submit.
+To specify the text which appears on the button, we use the value parameter to state our value (in the example below we state 'Send Form').

 HTML Reset button